Jubatian/rrpge-spec/specs/vid_arch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The display generator produces the video signal as required by the targeted display standard from the appropriate data in the Video RAM, line by line.
+The display generator produces the video signal as required by the targeted display standard from the appropriate data in the Peripheral RAM, line by line.

 A line renderer generates the display line from a display list providing parameters for loading chunks of source data into an internal line double